timcera/hydrotoolbox/docs/index.rst

 =========

-This is the home page for hydrotoolbox.  hydrotoolbox is a command line program and Python library to work with time-series.
+This is the home page for hydrotoolbox.  hydrotoolbox is a command line program and Python library for hydrologic analysis.

 hydrotoolbox should work with Python 3.6+.